codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 ### <a name="attentional-layer"></a>Building an Attentional LSTM

-I'll add the full Attentional LSTM code eventually.
+Now that we have all the components for an Attentional LSTM, let's see the code for how we could implement this.
+The attentional component can be tacked onto the LSTM code that already exists.

+{% highlight python %}
+print('hello world!')
+{% endhighlight %}

 ## <a name="convolutional"></a>Convolutional Neural Networks